133-135 Bethnal Green Road[email protected]

 Residency & Non-Residency

-From 2015 to 2023 the programme in political technology was fully residential, and course participants lived on campus at Newspeak House.
-In 2023 we began to offer non-resident places in the cohort.
+From 2015 to 2023 the programme in political technology was fully residential, and programme participants lived on campus at Newspeak House.
+In 2023 we began to offer non-resident places in the cohort, and now a majority of students live off-campus.

 Residential and non-residential participation offer various benefits.